mr-asa/obsidian_weather/README.md

 ### Time-of-day palette
 - Choose base colors for morning, day, evening, and night.
+- Replace the time-of-day icons if you prefer custom symbols (for example: ◑ ◉ ◐ ⨀).
 - Define how many minutes before sunrise/sunset blending should start and end.

 ### Sun layer